kizu/kizu.ru/src/documents/posts/2015-02-10-(fun)-nested-links/index.en.md

 ## Why does it work

 What are objects, in theory?
 They are some external entities, with the type set by the `type` attribute and the content or a link to it placed into the `data` attribute.
-And the content between the opening and closing `object` tags is, in fact, a fallback, and it would be shown only when browser wouldn’t be capable of displaying the object defined in the attributes.
+And the content between the opening and closing `object` tags is, [in fact](*update "Actually, see the [Update](#update-from-2015-03-05)"), a fallback, and it would be shown only when browser wouldn’t be capable of displaying the object defined in the attributes.
 Like, for example, if you won’t have an installed plugin.

 And if you’d write some gibberish MIME-type into the `type` attribute, browser wouldn’t understand it and would go straight to displaying the fallback.
 And, in fact, it would do the same even if you’d omit those “required” attributes at all.